Only connect – E. M. Forster, Howards End

 Why does this matter?
-Because the left in the global north has a record of capitulation to ferocious dominant narratives.
-That’s why defence of the Provisional IRA was tougher for British socialists than defence of an ANC whose programme and leadership were equally flawed.
-(Conversely, it’s why white South Africans in the ANC were truly heroic – likewise Israeli Jews fighting their own apartheid state – and why it was easier to defend the IRA if you were French or American than British.)
-But in their hostility to Damascus, western media have set a climate almost as vicious as that created by British media at the height of the ‘troubles’ in the Six Counties.
+Because the left in the global north has a sorry record of capitulation to ferocious dominant narratives.
+That’s why defence of the Provisional IRA was tougher for British socialists than defence of an ANC whose program and leaders were equally flawed.
+Conversely, it’s why white South Africans in the ANC were truly heroic – likewise Israeli Jews fighting their own apartheid state – and why it was easier to defend the IRA if you were French or American than British.
+But in their hostility to Damascus, western media have set a climate as vicious as that created by British media at the height of the ‘troubles’ in the Six Counties.
 I’m sure Weston, like Jones and Monbiot, does not intend it but his attacks on ‘misguided’ leftists who back Damascus against Washington will add to a narrative of vilification funded by the deepest pockets and driven by the most venal interests.
-They will be music to Wall Street ears.
-They’ll also give cover for those on the left more interested in an easy life than in challenging a criminally insane world order at the points of greatest insanity.
-(Could we not see where Hillary’s No Fly Zones promised to take us?
-Can we not see where the Donald’s very own capitulation to a Deep State still bent on crushing or balkanising Syria – and some of its elements convinced a ‘limited’ nuclear war with Russia can be won – may yet take us?)
-In this regard Weston’s marxism serves, objectively, the same ends as Monbiot’s and Jones’s universalism.
+Music to Wall Street ears, they’ll also give cover for those on the left more interested in an easy life than in challenging a criminally insane world order at the points of greatest criminality.
+In this respect Weston’s brand of marxism serves, objectively, the same ends as Monbiot’s and Jones’s universalism.